Computational Frameworks for Patterned Two-Dimensional Magnetism: Computational Frameworks for Patterned 2D Magnetism

 \section{Computational Frameworks for Patterned 2D Magnetism}

 Patterned 2D magnetic systems present a multiscale problem in which geometry, exchange, anisotropy, dipolar interactions, and interface effects must be treated consistently.
 Computational modeling therefore plays a central role in resolving both equilibrium thermodynamics and nonequilibrium magnetization dynamics.
 The principal numerical approaches include Monte Carlo (MC) sampling for equilibrium properties, spin-dynamics simulations based on the Landau--Lifshitz--Gilbert (LLG) equation for time-dependent behavior, and multiscale parameterization schemes linking first-principles calculations to atomistic and micromagnetic models.
 Recent progress in high-performance computing and data-driven acceleration has significantly expanded accessible length and time scales.
+The computational investigation of patterned two-dimensional magnetism has consequently evolved into a hierarchical and iterative workflow that integrates electronic-structure methods, spin-based simulations, experimental characterization, and model refinement.
+Fig.~\ref{fig:workflow} provides a schematic overview of this multiscale framework, which serves as the foundation for the methodologies discussed in the following sections.
+Notably, the workflow is not strictly linear; information obtained from magnetic-state characterization and experimental measurements can be fed back into the modeling pipeline, enabling iterative refinement of computational parameters and improved predictive accuracy.